lenatisha/webscrap/README.md

-# E-Commerce Price Tracker
+# E-Commerce Web Scraper 🛒

-A Python-based web scraper to extract real estate listing data from websites and save it into Excel.
+A Python-based web scraper to extract product information from e-commerce websites and save it into Excel or CSV.
 This project demonstrates web scraping, data extraction, and working with Python libraries like **BeautifulSoup**, **Requests**, and **Pandas**.

 ---

 ## Features

-- Scrapes property details from listing pages:
+- Scrapes product details such as:
-  - Title / Description
+  - Product Name / Title
   - Price
-  - Location / Address (if available)
+  - Availability
-  - Listing URL
+  - Product URL
 - Handles missing data gracefully
-- Saves data to **Excel (`.xlsx`)** for easy analysis
+- Saves data into **Excel (`products_data.xlsx`)** or **CSV**
-- Easy to customize for different websites
+- Easy to customize for different websites or categories
+- Can be extended to track price changes over time

 ---